KatherineGuenther/phase-0-tracks/web_dev/jquery/notes.md

 * Eat lunch then tackle Release 2

 # EFFECTIVE STRATEGIES
 * Worked well for me to mix a tutorial or two in with some reading.
-I started with a general introduction to jQuery then swirched to something more hands on.
+I started with a general introduction to jQuery then switched to something more hands on.
 The hands-on tutorials invariably led me to more reading to research specific topics that weren't clear.
 Lunch was also effective!